xmasmc/Thunderbird-102-AddOn-Example/README.md

 For testing the AddOn, you have to copy the batch file to your PC: D:\Sample_call.bat

-This example use the new Thunderbird interface with experiments Because of the very poor documentation for development of Thunderbird AddOns, I put this example here
+This example use the new Thunderbird interface with experiments.

+Because of the very poor documentation for development of Thunderbird AddOns, I put this example here

 For testing you can use Sample_callCMD.xpi